 But he didn’t want a rainbow tie-dye, he wanted something a little less attention-grabbing.
 Something a little more suitable for wearing out and about every day.

-He decided on a black spider tie-dye over a grey t-shirt.
+He decided on a black spider tie-dye over a beige t-shirt.

-To create a spider tie-dye, you twist a spiral and spray dye over each side.
+To create a spider tie-dye pattern, you you fold the shirt in half then twist a spiral from the front and centre of the shirt.
+Band it up to keep the pleats even, then spray dye over each side.
 You can use squeeze bottles, but I find that a spray bottle gives me more control and more even results.
 Squirting can easily lead to too much black, especially if you’re new to tie-dyeing.

 Although the spider tie-dye gives a great results on its own, you can also dye it over coloured patterns.
 Spider dyeing over a tie-dyed spiral is a common method – you can see a blue spiral with black spider dye over the top here.
 Simply add the colour as usual, then spray the darker colour over the top.
 It looks a bit scary to see the bright colours turn black, but they really don’t disappear!

-You can also try other ways of folding – check out a spider dye over pink and purple stripes here.
+You can also try other ways of folding – check it out over pink and purple stripes here.

 He’s happy with the result – it’s a little bit different, but not enough to make him catch people’s eyes.